baycom/tfrec/README.md

 There is a "secret" type specific value (CRC init) that can only be safely calculated with at least 2 *different* raw messages (3 are better).
-I have determined it for 8 types (03, 04, 06, 07, 08, 0b, 10, and 11) and also implemented the value decoding just for these sensors.
-For other types please send me a few raw messages received by the -D option.
+I have determined it for 8 types (02, 03, 04, 06, 07, 08, 0b, 10, and 11) and also implemented the value decoding just for these sensors.
+For other types please send me a few (different) raw messages received by the -D option.

 ## Dump save/load